openstack/openstack-manuals/doc/install-guide/source/manila.rst

 The Shared File Systems API and scheduler services typically run on the controller nodes.
-Depending upon the drivers used, the share service can run on controllers, compute nodes, or storage nodes.
+Depending upon the drivers used, the share service can run on controller nodes, compute nodes, or storage nodes.

 For more information, see the `Configuration Reference <http://docs.openstack.org/mitaka/config-reference/shared-file-systems/drivers.html>`__.